ecmwf-projects/cads-ui-library/README.md

 # cads-ui-library
 Common UI Kit library, shared among CDS portal, toolbox, EQC, CIM

 This is `cads-ui-library`.
-The aim of this UI library is to provide a set of un-styled, accessible-first UI primitives that can be further customized in CDS and ADS portals.
+The aim of this UI library is to provide a set of styled and un-styled, accessible-first UI primitives that can be used and further customized in CDS and ADS portals.

 ## Usage